Wall Insulation Guide

 - Thermal insulation of the wall must meet the standard required by building regulations approved documents

-The homeowner's responsibility is to ensure that all work completed on the home complies with building regulations.
+The homeowner's responsibility is to help ensure that all work completed on the home complies with building regulations.
 With this in mind, you should speak to your contractor to ensure they know exactly what needs to be done to adhere to these rules and regulations.

 Wall Insulation Repairs